QuantConnect/quantconnect-cli/README.md

 ## `qcli backtests:new`

-run a backtest for a project
+launch a backtest for a project

 ```
 USAGE